zamaskereishn/ForteVoice_tone/README.md

 “Where is the nearest ATM?”

-The assistant understands conversational, non-scripted speech.
+The assistant understands conversational, non-scripted, multilingual speech.

 🧠 Intent Understanding (NLP/NLU)